cwindrow007/RSPFStack/README.md

 ![Logo.png](Logo.png)
-the RSPF stack (React, Spring boot, Python/PostgreSql, Firebase) is a full-stack development project aimed to be a robust inventory management system with an authentication system.
+the RSPF stack (React, Spring boot, Python/PostgreSql, Firebase) is a full-stack development project aimed to be a robust inventory management system that is both optimized and user-friendly.
 It is local and will be able to be run on a raspberry Pi.

 # Front-End/User Capabilities
 The Front-End is where the user can do 99% of their work in managing inventory.
 It is written in React/TypeScript.